jfwberg/lightweight-soap-util/README.md

-    .setApiVersion('[API_VERSION]')      // Set a custom API version, must be in this format "vXX.x" .setClientId('[CLIENT_ID]')          // Optionally set a client Id (for professional edition orgs only) .setDefaultNamespace('[NAMESPACE]')  // If you work in a package org, set the namespace to match the org's namespace
+    .setApiVersion('[API_VERSION]')      // Set a custom API version, must be in this format "vXX.x" .setClientId('[CLIENT_ID]')          // Optionally set a client Id (for professional edition orgs only) .setDefaultNamespace('[NAMESPACE]')  // If you work in a package org, set the namespace to match the org's namespace .setTimeout(60000)                   // Set the API request timeout to a custom value, defaults to 120,000ms

     // Support methods
-    .call()           // Create and Execute the SOAP HTTP callout .handleErrors()   // Throw an Exception with the SOAP API error message in case of a 500 response code ;
+    .call()           // Create and Execute the SOAP HTTP callout .handleErrors()   // Throw an Exception with the SOAP API error message in case of a 500 response code .setupRequest()   // sets up the entire api request but does not execute callout
+                      // This allows usage with a custom REST callout frame work (trade off is the potential
+                      // exposure of the session Id when you don't use named credentials) ;

 // Test Method to override the HttpResponse returned by the Http.send() exection